Valid XHTML 1.0 Strict Valid CSS! Level Triple-A conformance icon, W3C-WAI Web Content Accessibility Guidelines 1.0

 Some of my hobbies include mountain and road cycling, competition dart-throwing, reading and writing science fiction, monitoring current events, high-tech information-exchange, photography and politics.

-I also run a Free Software Project Hosting Service, SourceFubar.Net, which serves thousands of users and hosts dozens of projects, including revision control, mailing lists, bug tracking, website space, irc, and other facilities.
+I also run a Free Software Project Hosting Service, SourceFubar.Net, which has served thousands of users and hosts dozens of projects, including revision control, mailing lists, bug tracking, website space, irc, and other facilities.
 Many of the sites hosted are of my own design, and are 100% compliant with current standards, including validated HTML and CSS for usability and continuity.

 gnu-designs, inc. is a web-design and hosting company that I have created from the ground-up.
 We are a global company striving to better the Internet experience through clean, functional, usable designs.
 Every site is built using validated HTML, and follows the latest standards as rigidly as possible to reach the broadest audience.